Eclairemoy/eclairemoy/README.md

 ## Hi, I'm Liz 👋

-I'm a developer relations engineer currently working on Fin AI Agent projects at Intercom.
+I'm a developer relations engineer currently working on Fin projects at Intercom.
 So things like..
 - 🔧 Helping partner developers [build integrations](https://developers.intercom.com/docs/webhooks/integrate-intercom-with-slack)
 - ✨ Shiny new tooling like [MCP servers](https://developers.intercom.com/docs/guides/mcp)
 - 💻 Updating our REST APIs and SDKs so that building on Intercom is, dare we say it, enjoyable